kvasdopil/ui-gen/README.md

 - **Authentication Required**: UI generation requires Google OAuth authentication
 - Generated UIs are **non-interactive** (no JavaScript, no event handlers)
+- Screen contents (iframe and overlays) are **always non-interactive** to prevent accidental clicks while navigating
 - Tailwind CDN is used (not recommended for production, but suitable for mockups)
 - Generated HTML is sanitized but should be reviewed for production use
 - Screen size is fixed at 390px × 844px (mobile only)
-- Zoom is limited to 10% to 100% scale
+- Zoom is limited to 10% to 100% scale with smooth performance (no jitter)
 - Unselected screens can be dragged to reposition them
 - Panning is automatically disabled when dragging a screen
 - Selected screens are non-draggable to allow interaction with their content
 - Camera position and zoom are persisted and restored on page reload
 - New screen form appears on mouse release (not mouse down) to prevent accidental triggers while dragging
+- Double-click any screen to activate it, center the camera, and zoom to 100%

 ## Future Improvements